 Harvest, collect and store spores from mature fertile fronds

-As C-Fern sporophytes mature they produce a heteromorphic (different shaped) sequence of fronds.
-The first fronds are entire; the subsequent ones become more and more lobbed; the last fronds are highly dissected (branched) filiform fronds characterized by an inrolled margin or false indusium that covers developing sporangia.
+As C-Fern sporophytes mature they produce a heteromorphic sequence of fronds.
+The first fronds are entire; the subsequent ones become more and more lobed, then more and more dissected until ultimately filiform fronds are produced.
+Filiform fronds are characterized by a frond margin that is inrolled, referred to as a false indusium that covers the developing sporangia.
 When the false indusium becomes brown (brown-stripe stage), the spores are sufficiently developed for harvest.

 - Scissors, razor blades, or scalpel blades

 - Collection vessels – e.g., glassine envelopes, Petri dishes, plastic tubs

 - Sieves – U.S.A.
 Standard Testing Sieves No. 40, 60 and 100 with openings of 425, 250 and 150 , respectively and collection pan